-I move that Council adopt Incorporated County of Los Alamos Code Ordinance No. 02-275, An Ordinance Amending Chapter 40, Article III, Sections 40-171 and 40-175 of the Code of the Incorporated County of Los Alamos Pertaining to Potable Water Rates and Bulk Delivery Rates; I further move that, upon passage, the ordinance be published in summary form.
+I introduce, without prejudice, Incorporated County of Los Alamos Code Ordinance No. 02-275, An Ordinance Amending Chapter 40, Article III, Sections 40-171 and 40-175 of the Code of the Incorporated County of Los Alamos Pertaining to Potable Water Rates and Bulk Delivery Rates, and ask the staff to assure that it is published as provided in the County Charter.
 Utilities Manager Recommendation

-The Utilities Manager recommends that Council adopt the ordinance as presented Board, Commission or Committee Recommendation
+The Utilities Manager recommends that Council introduce the ordinance as presented.

+Board, Commission or Committee Recommendation

-The Board of Public Utilities recommends that Council adopt the ordinance presented.
+The Board of Public Utilities recommends that Council introduce the ordinance presented.
 Body